cloudmesh-community/fa18-523-60/paper/paper.md

         "mongodb://another.host:27017/cloudmesh_community_Three")
 ```

+### Flask-PyMongo Methods

-Flask-PyMongo provides helpers for some common tasks:
+Flask-PyMongo provides helpers for some common tasks.
+One of them is the
+*Collection.find_one_or_404* method shown in the following example:

 ```
   @app.route("/user/<username>")